 Coffee Lake is the next 14nm CPU design after Kaby Lake, which Intel is calling 14nm++ in an attempt to make it seem different.
 What’s making the new generation relevant, however, is the fact they’re bringing six-core / 12-thread processors into high-end laptops and standard desktops for the first time.

 This is the big news for Coffee Lake: both the Core i7 and Core i5 ranges will have a six-core CPU at the top.
 The Core i7 will come with six cores and 12 threads while the Core i5 version won’t come with HyperThreading and so will be stuck with a straight six-core design.

-That's rather exciting for us gamers because it means there will be a robust 14nm six-core part combining Intel's high-end single-threaded gaming performance with an extra two cores to give it decent multi-threaded chops too.
-Right now Intel's resolutely quad-core K-series i5 is able to either keep pace with, or beat AMD's six-core, twelve-thread Ryzen 5 1600X, so add another couple of Intel cores to the mainstream mix and you'll have a hell of a gaming chip.
+That's rather exciting for us gamers because it means there’s a robust 14nm six-core part combining Intel's high-end single-threaded gaming performance with an extra two cores to give it decent multi-threaded chops too.
+Intel's resolutely quad-core K-series i5 from the Kaby Lake generation were able to either keep pace with, or beat AMD's six-core, twelve-thread Ryzen 5 1600X, so adding another couple of Intel cores to the mainstream mix gives Intel one hell of a gaming chip.